Ananya-Jha-code/Expense-Splitting-Application/README.md

 # Expense-Splitting-Application

+The Expense Splitting Application is a web-based platform designed to simplify the management of shared expenses among groups such as friends, roommates, or travel companions.
+The primary objective of this project was to automate the often tedious process of tracking costs, ensuring fair splits, and managing settlements.
+The system allows users to record expenses & view real-time balances, creating a transparent and stress-free financial environment.

 ## Switch to the latest code
 Make sure you are on the main branch where the latest changes are present: